dioapw/school-project-data-structure/README.md

             >
 ```

-## List of Procedures and Funtions
+## List of Procedures and Functions

 ```
 Procedure createListDoc(in/out L : list_doc)